 Statewide Preparedness Efforts

 Helpnjnow.org is a dynamic, interactive web-based resource providing education, direction, information and tools for people to help themselves and others in a disaster.
-When there is no active disaster in the state, the website provides information about how to prepare for future disasters, including how you can become certified disaster volunteer.
+When there is no active disaster in the state, the website provides information about how to prepare for future disasters, including how you can become a certified disaster volunteer.
 When a disaster strikes, the site will offer guidance on where donations are needed (monetary and material), where people can volunteer and a link to NJ 2-1-1 so that you can find assistance for disaster-related needs.

 Become involved through Volunteerism via CERT